Bastardkb/Charybdis/files/mods/aa_3.7v_battery_holder/build_guide.md

 | :-----------------------------: |
 |         Battery Inserts         |

-<a name="toggle"></a>

 # Toggle Switch

 We need a toggle switch for easy access to toggle the keyboard ON/OFF.
-This is the solution I proceeded with, inspired by community builds using the same toggle switch component in <a href="http://www.bstkbd.com/discord" target="_blank" style="color: #02c2db; text-decoration: underline;text-decoration-style: dotted;"> BastardKB discord community</a>.

 1. Re-purpose the TRRS cable hole in the case for the toggle switch.
-Use a deburring tool (or soldering iron) to increase the diameter of the hole if needed.
+Use a deburring tool (or soldering iron) to increase the diameter of the hole if needed
-2. For the specific toggle switches that I used, I oriented it in such a way that the pins of the toggle switches face the keycaps.
+2. Depending on the switches you used, you might need to orient the switch in such a way that the pins of the toggle switches face the keycaps

-<a name="cover"></a>

 # Battery Holder Cover

 The dimensions of the cover are such that it exactly fits the battery holder.
 Using some amount of force to secure it should keep it in place firmly without any locks/magnetic snap fits.

-However, inserts are provided for cylindrical magnets of dimensions 4mm*2mm both on the battery holder and the battery cover.
+Inserts are designed to work with cylindrical magnets of dimensions 4mm*2mm both on the battery holder and the battery cover.

 # Notes

 1. If the build is being done with a nice!nano or similar clone, the charge ICs onboard only have overcharge protection.
-It is strongly recommended make sure to use AA(14500 3.7v) cells that have their own protection circuit to prevent overdischarge/undervoltage situations.
-(Thanks to user casuanoob in the <a href="http://www.bstkbd.com/discord" target="_blank" style="color: #02c2db; text-decoration: underline;text-decoration-style: dotted;"> BastardKB discord community</a> for noting this).
+It is strongly recommended make sure to use AA(14500 3.7v) cells that have their own protection circuit to prevent overdischarge/undervoltage situations